Backward iteration in strongly convex domains: Preliminary results

+The main tool we are going to use is the Kobayashi distance (see, e.g., \cite{Aba1} or \cite{Kob} for its main properties).
+In particular, we shall rely on the notion of complex geodesics, that we now recall.

-A {\sl complex geodesic} in a hyperbolic manifold~$X$ is a holomorphic map $\phe\colon\Delta\to X$ which is an isometry with respect to the Kobayashi distance of~$\Delta$ and the Kobayashi distance of~$X$.
-Lempert's theory (see [L] and [A2, Chapter~2.6]) of complex geodesics in strongly convex domains is one of the main tools for the study of the geometric function theory of strongly convex domains.
-In particular, we shall need the following facts, summirizing Lempert's and Royden-Wong's theory, valid for any bounded convex domain $D\subset\subset\C^d$:
+\begin{definition} A {\em complex geodesic} in a hyperbolic manifold~$X$ is a holomorphic map $\phe\colon\D\to X$ which is an isometry with respect to the Kobayashi distance of~$\D$ and the Kobayashi distance of~$X$, where $\D$ is the unit disk in the complex plane. \end{definition}

+The following statements summarize the main results obtained by Lempert \cite{L} and Royden-Wong \cite{RW} on complex geodesics in strongly convex domains: